 Yes of course, just mention to the guide that you need a bit of extra time if there is something in a chamber that catches your eye.
 Our tour guides are lovely patient people so will be happy to accommodate you.
 Please do share your photos on our social channels.

 Is it suitable for babies and young children?

 Llechwedd Deep Mine is dark and many children enjoy it although some may get frightened, you know your own child.
-We do take them underground with you at no charge, however please do keep your children wrapped warm and keep hold of their hands at all times.
+We do take them underground with you (at no charge from the age of 3 and under), however please do keep your children wrapped warm and keep hold of their hands at all times.
 Pushchairs are not permitted underground although you are able to use pushchairs and prams above ground in our shop and café.

 Will my child have to wear a helmet?

 Yes your child will need to wear a helmet, we do provide helmets for children.